YoussefJell/printf/README.md

 ## Usage

-- All the files (*.c and main.h) have to be compiled on Ubuntu 14.04 LTS.
+- All the files (*.c and main.h) have to be compiled on Ubuntu 20.04 LTS.
-- Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c main.h.
+- Compile your code with gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c main.h

 ## Example
 ```c